szokeptr/homebridge-tradfri-plugin/README.md

 # Contributing

 The source can be found in the `src/` folder.
-The project is using webpack to transpile and bundle the source files.
-The configuration should work out of the box, you just need to run `webpack` to get it bundled.
+The project is using rollup to bundle the source files.
+You just need to run `npm run build` to get it bundled.
 Don't forget to install the devDependencies too!

 # Todo

-- replace webpack for better development flow
 - improve color temperature conversion
 - tests